danielfroz/atlas-multiregion-iac-demo/README.md

 # Introduction

-This repository is a simple Infrastructure as Code (IaC) example of an Azure multi-region application using MongoDB Atlas with multi-region support (Replica Set).
+This repository is a simple Infrastructure as Code (IaC) example of an Azure multi-region application  and MongoDB Atlas (Replica Set).

 If you're feeling brave, go ahead and execute the scripts... have fun!